Nellie Bridge, Clallam County Poet Laureate, 2025-27

 A major goal of the Clallam County Poet Laureate program is to use poetry to bring a variety of voices and perspectives to culturally diverse audiences throughout the county, and to bring communities together through poetry.
 Poetry helps us to see, understand and think about our community and our world through a different lens and challenges us to reconsider the common ties that bind us together.

 Nellie Bridge will serve as the second Clallam County Poet Laureate (April 2025 through March 2027).
-The position is generously funded by the North Olympic Library Foundation and Clallam County.

 The Clallam County Poet Laureate program began in 2023.
 Jaiden Dokken served as the first Poet Laureate (April 2023 through March 2025).